ether0605/CLRS/README.md

 # CLRS - Introduction to Algorithms

 An implementation of some algorithms and data structures from CLRS in Python.
-Repository is used to track revisions and improvements in my learning.
+Repository is used to track revisions and improvements in my learning process.
 Work in process.

 # Summary